 Is Italy a good place to live?

 Italy is one of the best places to live.
-Italian food and wine are world-renowned, and la dolce vita (the sweet life) of Italian culture encourages people to slow down and enjoy life’s experiences.
+Italian cuisine and wine are world-renowned, and la dolce vita (the sweet life) of Italian culture encourages people to slow down and enjoy life’s experiences.

 Although Italian bureaucracy can be somewhat frustrating, and foreigners who don’t speak Italian may find it harder to get things done, living in Italy as a foreigner is not hard.
 Generally speaking, Italy is a beautiful country with fascinating history, friendly locals, amazing gastronomy, and breathtaking scenery.
-Note that the Italian lifestyle will come at a cost when living in major cities like Milan and Rome, although this is still cheaper than major cities in the West.

 What is typical life in Italy?